supernginx/flowplayer-plugins/flash/pseudostreaming/trunk/README.txt

 - #339, possible fixes for switching and seeking failures due to datastore. does not reload, just a direct seek.
 - #321. previous seek time gets cleared on replay seek before time gets updated.
 Store previous end seek time until playback begins to provide correct replay times.
 - #385 regression issue caused by #365, added old switching code back in, and tested seeking and switching work correctly.
+- #385 when scrubbing to the edge of the buffer seeking sometimes failed, need to reset the seek time to continue playback.

 3.2.6
 -----